 I respectfully acknowledge the Darug, Wiradjuri and Gundungurra people who are the traditional custodians of the land I call home.
 I pay respect to their Elders — past, present and emerging — and acknowledge that sovereignty was never ceded and this land has always been under their custodianship.

-Julie Williams is a photo-media artist, based in the Blue Mountains and Central West regions of NSW, whose artistic practice examines the contemporary world and the effects of daily life on humans and the environment.
-Williams addresses our vulnerability as a species disconnected from nature; disconnected from ourselves.
 Across photography, video and installation, utilising self-portraiture with multiple exposures, Williams immerses herself deep within the landscape to highlight the search for reconnection and an ecological healing.
 The camera lens is her eye as it passes through the land uncovering and rediscovering old places: twisting lines of sunlight on water become written language to decipher, birdsong audio morphs into human chanting and mountains resonate with the depths of time.
 When the artist appears in the imagery, it as a translucent figure displaced and searching.
 Her work queries the spirit of place and how humanity can inhabit a location more fully.

 During 2023 Williams was awarded and completed an Artist Residency at the Muswellbrook Regional Art Centre, was a finalist in the 2023 Olive Cotton Award and exhibited in a group show THERE IS NO LEAD MINE HERE at WAYOUT Artspace in Kandos.
 Williams received an Honourable Mention in the 2022 Mullins Conceptual Photography Prize held at the Muswellbrook Regional Art Centre.
 Two works, Moth and Olinda from the exhibition Smother were selected as finalists, with Moth receiving the award.
 Smother was first exhibited in 2022 for the Cementa22 Contemporary Arts Festival and was installed in the Kandos Museum during the festival.